giovanni-shibaki/stock-price-watcher/README.md

 2. Build the application using your C# compiler.

-3. Create the JSON configuration file (as shown above) and save it as `config.json` in the project directory.
+3. Create the JSON configuration file (as shown above) and save it as `appsettings.json` in the project directory.

 4. Open a terminal or command prompt and navigate to the project directory.

 5. Run the application with the following command, providing three command-line arguments:

-   - The first argument is the symbol of the asset to monitor (e.g., AAPL for Apple Inc.).
+   - The first argument is the symbol of the asset to monitor (e.g., PETR4).
    - The second argument is the reference price for selling.
    - The third argument is the reference price for buying.